 - 10 Monster Hunter Rise stickers

-Monster Hunter Rise will cost $50 for the standard game.
-The Deluxe Edition will be $70, and the Collector's Edition runs $100.
+Monster Hunter Rise costs $50 for the standard game.
+The Deluxe Edition is $70, and the Collector's Edition runs $100.

 Is there a limited edition Nintendo Switch console?

 You can also purchase a limited edition Monster Hunter Rise Deluxe Edition Nintendo Switch Console for $370 at GameStop.
-This bundle includes a special edition Nintendo Switch console that is decorated with Monster Hunter artwork on the Switch and the Dock, and you get a digital copy of Monster Hunter Rise, along with the Deluxe Kit DLC.
+This bundle includes a special edition Nintendo Switch console that is decorated with Monster Hunter artwork on the Switch and the Doc.
+Plus, you get a digital copy of Monster Hunter Rise, along with the Deluxe Kit DLC.

 There is also a special Monster Hunter Rise Edition Pro Controller available.
 This Pro Controller features Monster Hunter art on the faceplate and will cost $75.